 Terri Spencer serves as the theatre department secretary her day to day duties include scheduling events for Thomas E. Taylor Performing Arts Center, and the Bud Walton Black Box Theatre.
 Terri is also responsible for coordinating seating and ticket arrangements for the some 10,000 school children that attend the Show Me Celebration children's plays performed every Semester.
 She also has served as accounts payable clerk for Southern for three years prior to moving to the theatre department.
 She also has been a cashier in the Business Office.

 Email Terri Spencer

-Mr. Claussen teaches all manner of technical classes: Stage design, stage lighting, stage management, theatre technology, as well as theatre laboratory and theatre appreciation.
+Mr. Claussen holds the status of Faculty Emeritus at M.S.S.U. and teaches University Experience and Online theatre appreciation.
 Students enjoy his contagious energy and can-do attitude.
 Mr. Claussen holds an M.F.A. from the University of Virginia.
-Set design, lighting design, and general problem-solving are his strengths.
+He still often serves as lighting designer and general problem-solver.
 He is now retired but still serves as adjunct faculty for the department and sponsor of the "Backstage" club for theatre students.
 His interests both inside and outside of the theatre are numerous, and his enthusiasm is boundless.

 Email Sam Claussen

 Dan Williams serves as the technical director for Southern's Theatre department.
 He teaches Theatre Technology, Scene Design and Lighting Design as well as Theatre Appreciation and Theatre Lab.
 He designs scenery and lighting and is well known for his work with foam.